 For even as the en travesti parodies they first aired in a New York loft in 1974 merrily broaden out the appeal of ballet to anyone with a sense of humour, the subtlety and virtuosity they bring to technically challenging choreography – and Walpurgis Night, for all its frolics and flouncing is fiendishly testing – conjure a true celebration of the art form in all its abiding splendour.
 And guess what?

 Once you’ve seen the likes of Lariska Dumbchenko, Olga Supphozova, Yakaterina Verbosovich – or indeed, the inimitable Ida Nevasayneva – encompass masculine strength, feminine grace, expressive delicacy and broadstroke comedy all in one personna, you may well wish that all prima ballerinas were similarly endowed.
 So, let me get right to the point: if, like these guys, you have the will and the ability to rise to the heights long associated with female ballerinas then there is no big gender divide, only great dance.
 Dance that is fun, fun, fun.
 Dance that gives us all a really good time.
 Dance that makes thousands and thousands of happy fans across the globe look forward to those theatre nights when they can spend a little time with the Trocks.

-Dance/Performance critic, The Herald
+Mary Brennan is Dance/Performance critic, The Herald